mattrussell2/gradescope-autograder/README.md

 # Changelog
 ## [1.2.2] - 2022-9-7
 * Changed
     * `bin/autograde.py` - Update rlimit code to limit BOTH the soft and hard limits.
 Should avoid crashing the autograder from now on.
+Fixed bug with `self.max_ram_exceeded` value being incorrectly deduced.
     * `README.md` - Minor updates.
 ## [1.2.1] - 2022-9-7
 * Changed